 - To feed all your products directly to Google Shopping.

 - You haven't met Google’s minimum product review requirements.
 To be listed on Google Shopping, your business must have a minimum of 50 product reviews in your feed.
-For a particular product to show up, it needs at least three reviews, including one from a customer that you invited to leave a review.

 - The SKUs and/or product URLs you’ve sent to Google are different from the ones you’ve sent to Trustpilot.
 They must match in order to work.